luloxi/easy-everything/HOW-TO-GITHUB.md

 6. Push them to GitHub with `git push -u origin main`

 \* Set as default with `git config --global init.defaultBranch main`

+## Install Git on WSL

+If you [installed WSL](./HOW-TO-LINUX.md#install-wsl-windows-subsystem-for-linux) and you want to use git with it

+1. Check if it's already installed with `git --version`
+2. If not, install Git following the instructions for Linux here https://git-scm.com/book/en/v2/Getting-Started-Installing-Git